 Many showjumping horses experience issues with their suspensory ligaments.
 The stresses placed on the hindlimb suspensory apparatus (on take-off) and the forelimb suspensory apparatus (on landing) put enormous strain on these ligaments.
 The hind limbs provide the majority of the force for takeoff, and the head and neck position changes to ensure optimal force generation.
 On landing the front coffin and fetlock joints are overextended (hyperextended) which places strain on the flexor tendons and the suspensory ligaments in these limbs.
 It is not therefore surprising that damage to the musculoskeletal system and lameness is so common in showjumping horses.

-The back bone of a horse has large “spines” extending vertically within its back.
-Through the extensive jumping motion these can occasionally impinge on each other causing inflammation and pain.
-The use of local aesthetic to find an area of pain, radiographs and scintigraphy can all be used in the diagnosis of kissing spines.
+The backbone of a horse has large “spines” extending vertically within its back.
+Through the extensive jumping motion, these can occasionally impinge on each other causing inflammation and pain.
+The use of local anaesthetic to find an area of pain, radiographs and scintigraphy can all be used in the diagnosis of kissing spines.
 Often all three are required as ligament pain, muscle damage and arthritis can occur in the same area making diagnosis extremely difficult.

 When watching a horse jump it is easy to see why the hock is a common site of lameness.
 This is particularly true in horses with poor hock confirmation.
 As additional stress is subjected to the hock inflammation, and associated pain, can be experienced.
-Diagnosis is most commonly made by hock flexion tests, injecting local aesthetic in to the hock joint to confirm that there is pain from this region and using radiographs to asses for bony changes.
+Diagnosis is most commonly made by hock flexion tests, injecting local anaesthetic into the hock joint to confirm that there is pain from this region and using radiographs to asses for bony changes.

 Treatments for navicular syndrome are varied and range from conservative to more aggressive.
 They can involve therapeutic shoeing, various medications, and surgery.
 The response to therapy can be unpredictable and does not always correlate to the degree of lameness or radiographic abnormalities.
 Therefore, it generally is best to make gradual changes, working from conservative to more drastic.
 Many horses will respond best to shoeing changes and prescribed medications.

 Treatment of kissing spines will vary, depending on the horse’s condition and health history.
-In most cases treatment will range from modifying the horses activity and fitness regime, providing injections to relief the inflammation and associated pain, shockwave therapy, laser treatments and medications.
+In most cases, treatment will range from modifying the horse’s activity and fitness regime, providing injections to relieve the inflammation and associated pain, shockwave therapy, laser treatments and medications.